imranhasan22/handbook_imran/android.md

 └─ build.gradle

 ```
-# Layout

-### LinearLayout
-It arranges its child views in a single direction, either vertically or horizontally.
-This makes it a straightforward choice for creating simple layouts where views are stacked in a single column or row.

-- `android:orientation` - determine the direction of the child view
-    - `vertical` - stack children from top to bottom
-    - `horizontal` - places children side by side from left to right
-- `android:gravity` - specify how the content should be aligned to all child views within the layout
-- `android:layout_gravity` - specify how the content should be aligned to individual child views.
-- `android:layout_weight` -  distribute space among child views.
-It allows you to specify how much of the extra space in the layout should be allocated to each child view.
-This attribute only works when the size of the view is set to `0dp`
-- `android:weightSum` - defines the total weight of all child views.

-LinearLayout is easy to understand and implement.
-It provides a predictable way to arrange views in a single direction.
-Allows for easy alignment of child views along a single axis.
-But LinearLayout lead to poor performance, as the layout becomes more complex and takes longer to render.

-### RelativeLayout
-It allows you to position and size child views in relation to each other or to the parent container.

-- `android:layout_alignParentTop`, `android:layout_alignParentBottom`, `android:layout_alignParentLeft`, `android:layout_alignParentRight` - Aligns the child view to the corresponding edge of the __parent__.
-- `android:layout_centerInParent`, `android:layout_centerHorizontal`, `android:layout_centerVertical` - Centers the child view in the __parent__, either completely or along one axis.
-- `android:layout_above`, `android:layout_below`, `android:layout_toLeftOf`, `android:layout_toRightOf` - Positions the child view relative to __another child view__.
-- `android:layout_margin`, `android:layout_marginTop`, `android:layout_marginBottom`, `android:layout_marginLeft`, `android:layout_marginRight` - Sets the space around the child view.
-- ``android:layout_alignTop`, `android:layout_alignBottom`, `android:layout_alignLeft`, `android:layout_alignRight` - Aligns the edges of __two child views__.

-It allows for complex layouts where child views can be positioned relative to each other and to the parent.
-It helps to avoid deeply nested layouts, which can improve performance and useful for responsive designs where the position of views may change based on different screen sizes or orientations.

 ### TableLayout
 A type of `ViewGroup` that arranges it's child in grid format.
 It organizes views into rows and columns, and allows for complex layouts where alignment and spacing are important.